 Should I tell you that when things start to go south, I turn to buttered noodles?
 Or that after an airplane trip I put q-tips in my ears and pull them out slowly because it’s totally orgasmic?
 Or that I’m self-deprecating because I feel I have to be?

 Or should I mention that I have a daughter who’s a photographer, a husband who built a barn, a dog Rosie who sleeps under the covers at night and a lab puppy Emma, who recently ate the back of my grey chair?

 I should tell you that I’m a baby boomer, live most of the year in the Berkshires of western Massachusetts, and part of the year in Sun Valley, Idaho where I raised my kids.

-That I have four beloved stepchildren, five perfect grandchildren and four totally cool significant others.
+That I have four beloved stepchildren, six perfect grandchildren and four totally cool significant others.

 And that I love to write.
 For me, it’s the most fun I can have.

 I write about what I see….how I feel….what I think we should talk about.

 I wrote a humor column in the Sun Valley paper for a few years…did a talk radio show as well…and in the last five years have done three one-women shows.
 One on my life, “From Where I Sit”…one on aging, “Butter to the Edges…and one covering all the things we never talk about, “There Are Things I Didn’t Tell You”.

 I decided to do a website to put my work out to a wider audience.
 But more importantly I thought it would discipline me to do weekly blogs.
 Sort of like the column I used to do.

 So here we go.
 I’ve included videos of my shows as well as scripts from those shows.
 A cross section of short writings I’ve done.
 Covering everything from how I really feel about camping to why I should wear a burqa.
 I’ve included my podcasts and an “in the moment” section which includes my posts.